streamich/libreact/docs/Introduction.md

 ## HOC

-HOC or *Higher Order Component* is a function that receives AND/OR returns a React component.
+HOC or *Higher Order Component* is a function that receives AND/OR returns React components.

 ## Enhancer